appium/dotnet-client/README.md

 all the functionalities of the regular driver, but add Appium specific methods on top of this.

 ## v1.2.0.6
-Update Selenium Driver version - fixes a locator strategy bug.
+Update NuGet packages - fixes a locator strategy bug.

 ## v1.2.0.5
 Add GetSettings().